FredericDesgreniers/solid-google-tag-manager/README.md

-A simple library to load the google tag manager script into your solid-start application.
+A simple library to load the google tag manager script into your solid-start application to enable tracking and analytics.

 # Install